danisla/kubernetes-tproxy/README.md

 Example of how to deploy a transparent proxy to filter and intercept all http/s traffic out of a pod.

-This is done using the [`tproxy-initializer`](./tproxy-initializer) Kubernetes Initializer to inject a sidecar container, configmap and environment variables into a deployment when the annotation `"initializer.kubernetes.io/tproxy": "true"` is present.
+This is done using the [`tproxy-initializer`](./tproxy-initializer) Kubernetes Initializer to inject a sidecar init container, configmap and environment variables into a deployment when the annotation `"initializer.kubernetes.io/tproxy": "true"` is present.

-The purpose of the [`tproxy-sidecar`](./tproxy-sidecar) container is to create iptables rules in the pod network to block egress traffic out of the pod and to tell the [`tproxy-service`](./tproxy-service) to add a REDIRECT firewall rule on the node network for the pod to the mitmproxy service.
-When the pod is terminated, the REDIRECT rule is removed by making a similar request to the `tproxy-service`.
+The purpose of the [`tproxy-sidecar`](./tproxy-sidecar) container is to create iptables rules in the pod network to block egress traffic out of the pod.
+The [`tproxy-podwatch`](./tproxy-podwatch) controller watches for pod changes containing the annotation and automatically add/removes the local firewall REDIRECT rules to apply the transparent proxy to the pod.

 Technology used: